The first telegram arrived some time around May 1942.

 He died at the tender age of 24.

-His sister, my grandmother Mary, passed away earlier this year.
+His sister, my grandmother Mary, passed away some years ago now.
 She spoke of her brother highly and often feverishly researched Sandakan and the tragic impact war had on her family.

 She always used to say that when she said goodbye to him when he left to fight for what he believed in, that she could feel she’d never see him again.